Yellow Springs will develop and evolve in an ecologically and economically sustainable manner through thoughtful, measured development activities.

 Infill development and redevelopment will be encouraged over greenfield development

-All development activities will occur within the established urban service area boundary
+All development activities will occur within the established Urban Service Boundary area (USB)

 Places will be connected and complete streets principles will apply to the transportation network